prappleizer/DMScreen/README.md

 CHA: 16
 ---
 ```
 These will automatically render into the shield-like statblocks at the top of each npc/combatant page.
 If none are provided, it assumes base stats of 10 across the board.
 For combat/encounter statblocks, `AC` and `HP` must also be provided.
+Note that because nothing is done computationally with these stats, you can alternatively enter modifiers if you prefer.

 ## Images
 At the moment, the only way to add and render images within your scenes is as follows: